hychn/hychn.github.io/md/mathtips.md

 For those reading this who wish to become professional mathematicians, the application of this principle is clear.
 Your objective as you study isn’t merely to “learn math”, but to eventually master a given specialty.
 If you can say that you’re better than anyone else on the planet at a certain type of math problem, you’ll likely have a bright future as a mathematician.
 Of course, this specialization will mostly happen in graduate school.
 But there’s no need for you to wait to get started.
 Why not get a head start on the competition?
 (Some disclaimers: as an undergraduate, it’s healthy to have an idea of the broader field you’ll go into and try your hand at a research project, but be flexible about your specific long-term specialty until you’re well into graduate school.
 Make sure your focus is on a genuinely deep and interesting area of math; otherwise, your efforts may backfire.
 It helps to have the guidance of a professor or other mentor.)

+# Mathematics for a slow learner
+I agree wholeheartedly with the other 11 answers to this question I have seen thus far which all essentially say, “yes!”
+The intuition here is quite clear; specifically, the definition of a mathematician makes no claims to how quickly someone learns math.
+However, I think, implicitly, the question is also asking, “can you be a good mathematician even if you are a slow learner?”

+I would say the answer is still yes, and there are even some mathematicians I know and deeply respect in the world who would sometimes identify as slow learners.
+Let me give an example.
+At one point I was working with one of my research collaborators on understanding a paper neither one of us had read before.
+Now, this collaborator is an incredibly intelligent man and also a successful mathematician.
+However, when reading through this paper, he confessed to me that he is pretty slow at reading and understanding new papers, which definitely held true in this case.
+I was able to work through the paper and understand the relevant details pretty quickly into our session and then I had to explain some aspects to him.
+However, by the end of our session, I think he walked away with a greater understanding.
+Let me explain.

+By taking his learning process slowly, he was able to digest the paper more thoroughly and really connect the ideas behind it with his prior knowledge.
+Furthermore, he was able to identify the parts he did not understand and ask intelligent questions about them.
+So, by the end of our session, he had a much more clear idea how the ideas in the paper fit into our research program and into the field as a whole.
+Furthermore, he will probably never have to read the paper again because he was able to digest it slowly and thoroughly enough to really understand the motivating ideas.

+Someday, I hope I can be as slow of a learner as he is.

+# A body builder cannot be a sprinter but he can be fast
+# What kind of bodybuilder(Mathematician) are you trying to be?

+36 “Teacher, which is the greatest commandment in the Law?”
+37 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’[a]
+38 This is the first and greatest commandment.
+39 And the second is like it: ‘Love your neighbor as yourself.’[b]

+* Who are you trying to be?
+What kind of mathematician are you trying to be?
+* A mathematician who is grounded, and can have reasonable proficiency (sense of fast)
+* What kind of sportsman/soccer player are you trying to be?

+* When tracking your ability of speed... at different points of your life, you arrived at variying levels of speed
+* The path it takes to arrive at a reasonable speed is different and you were at varying levels of speed
+  * 17-22 Before, be good at soccer, flashy moves, score goals, be better than Sid, be something (very vague)
+  * 22-26 Become faster with good legs
+  * 26-27 Become stronger... became slower
+  * 27-29 Become stronger, with good base.
+Powerful musculature and as a result and later powerful musculature in the legs gave you stronger speed

+* Notice how you applied powerful musculature to speed and then you got to a level you wanted
+* How about applying powerful grounding to speed?
+  * Build up an arsenal of tools and techniques that help you get there
+    * Powerful musculature was achieved with a set of tools and techniques and understanding
+      * Form, Food, Rest, Efficiency, Focus, Motivation, Timing, Exercise
+    * What kind of set of tools and techniques allow you to be grounded
+      * PATTERN MAPPING, Awareness Loading/Wiping, Questions(problems,exercises)
+      * Concrete Examples, Reading/Notetaking, Time

+* You NEED to be ready before going back to school
+* PREPARATION